Survival Prediction of Brain Cancer with Incomplete Radiology, Pathology, Genomics, and Demographic Data

-\textbf{Radiological Modal.} For 3D radiological MRI scans, a 120$\times$120 bounding box is used to center crop the tumor region from the 2D essential slice with the largest tumor region.
-The tumor region is automatically obtained by a trained nnUNet~\cite{isensee2019nnu} segmentation model.
+\textbf{Radiology Modal.} For registered 3D radiology MRI scans, the tumor and edema regions are automatically obtained by a trained nnUNet~\cite{isensee2019nnu} segmentation model.
 The 2D essential slices (resized to 120 x 120) with the largest tumor and edema region from the four modalities are stacked as a four-channel input.
-To bridge the inconsistency between a pre-trained model and the new input dimensionality, the weights of the $1^{st}$ channel of a pre-trained ResNet-18 are copied to all $4^{th}$ channel as the weight initialization.
-In addition, 361 3D radiomics features are extracted from 3D tumor volumes to provide extra 3D shape and texture information following~\cite{van2017computational}.The radiomics features are concatenated to the image features learned by the ResNet-18.
+To bridge the inconsistency between a pre-trained model and the new input dimensionality, the weights of the $1^{st}$ channel of a pre-trained ResNet-18 are copied to the $4^{th}$ channel as the weight initialization.
+In addition, 318 2D and 3D handcrafted features are extracted by PyRadiomics from tumor volumes to provide extra shape, location, and texture information.
+The handcrafted features are concatenated to the image features learned by the ResNet-18.
 Based on our experiments, adding handcrafted features improve the model performance as compared to using CNN features along.

 \textbf{Pathology Modal.} Following the prior work~\cite{chen2020pathomic}, ImageNet pre-trained Vgg-16 is used to extract features from pathology images.
 Same as the radiology modality, only the last layers of the pre-trained network (ResNet and Vgg) is finetuned, as opposed to retraining the entire network.
 Each pathology image with the size of 1024 x 1024 is extracted from a tumor region ~\cite{mobadersany2018predicting, chen2020pathomic}.
 An image patch with the size of 512 x 512 is extracted from each image in each training iteration for learning.
 In the testing phase, a sliding window with the size of 512 x 512 and a stride of 256 is used to crop each image into 9 patches.
 The average aggregation of the prediction of these 9 patches is the prediction for each pathology image sample.

-\textbf{Genomics and Demographic Modals.} The genomics modality consists of 80 DNA features including 79 of the most expressive features from copy number variations (CNV) and one feature from mutation status (binary indication of mutation status for IDH1 gene, 0/1), same as the previous work \cite{braman2021deep}.
+\textbf{Genomics and Demographics Modals.} The genomic modality consists of 80 DNA features including 79 of the most expressive features from copy number variations (CNV) and one feature from mutation status (binary indication of mutation status for IDH1 gene, 0/1), same as the previous work \cite{braman2021deep}.
 For the demographic modality, we use four features including age, gender, race and ethnicity.